JESSICA ADAMS

 Planetarium in Media Astrology

-Michael’s interpretation of transits was an inspiration to a generation of media astrologers.
-Writing in Planetarium, often the first page people turned to in Vanity Fair, he managed to take ‘Jupiter’s one-year transit through your solar Fifth House’ for Gemini and turn it into something people would quote to each other over breakfast.
+Writing in Planetarium, Michael managed to take ‘Jupiter’s one-year transit through your solar Fifth House’ for Gemini and turn it into something people would quote to each other over breakfast.

 Lutin would also read all the transits together and, like a detective, piece together the whole story.
 So Gemini would hear about her Fifth House, but also her financial issues, coming from those never-ending Capricorn transits.